10,000 BTU Portable Air Conditioners

 If you’re shopping in the 10,000 BTU size class, chances are that you’re not looking to cool the smallest space.
 Chances are you’re not trying to cool the easiest to cool space.

-If you were, you would be looking for an 8,000 BTU unit instead.
+If you were, you would be looking for a smaller 8,000 BTU unit instead.

 Here’s the thing: